docker/docs/datacenter/ucp/2.1/guides/admin/install/install-offline.md

 The only difference when installing on an offline host, is that instead of pulling the UCP images from Docker Hub, you use a computer that is connected to the internet to download a single package with all the images.
 Then you copy that package to the host where you’ll install UCP.
+The offline installation process only works if one of the following is true:

+* All of the cluster nodes (managers and workers alike) have internet access to Docker Hub
+* None of the cluster (managers and workers alike) have internet access to Docker Hub

+If the managers have access to Docker Hub while the workers do not, installation will fail.

 ## Versions available